Wait! We think you’re in the US - Lovehoney.com is a better site for you.Shop there and get 10% off!Go to Lovehoney.com

 Ingredients: Water (Aqua), Glycerin, Hydroxyethyl-Cellulose, Potassium Sorbate, Sodium Saccharin, Artifical Flavour, Citric Acid.

-Buy the best flavoured lube and learn how to get the most out of your sex life with our sex essentials guides.
+Buy the best water-based lube and learn how to get the most out of your sex life with our sex essentials guides.

-J&D's Baconlube Bacon Flavoured Lubricant 57ml 8 out of 10 (2 reviews) Write your own review
+J&D's Baconlube Bacon Flavoured Lubricant 57ml 2 4 out of 5 stars

 Grease up the pig